ANRP Application

 Health Insurance

 All ANRP interns are required to possess valid health insurance for the duration of the internship semester.
-Students will be responsible for providing a current copy of their health insurance card prior to program staff prior to leaving for their internship.
+Students will be responsible for providing a current copy of their health insurance card to program staff prior to leaving for their internship.

 Students participating in the international program with the FAO are required to purchase the Cultural Insurance Services International (CISI) insurance through Texas A&M University’s Education Abroad office.